-Corequisite: MATH 134 or MATH 172
+Prerequisite or corequisite: MATH 134 or MATH 131 or MATH 172

 Upon successful completion of this course, the student should be able to identify the basic applications of plane surveying procedures; measurement of horizontal distances, directions, angles, leveling, traversing, curves and stadia coordinates; computations with the aid of a computer; and topographical property and construction surveying.
 Students will take part in field operations using equipment such as auto levels, theodolites, EDM, GPS, and total station.
 2 hrs. lecture, 3 hrs. lab/wk.